 White has absorbed some of Keith Jarrett’s lyricism, a bit of the power of McCoy Tyner, and some of the subtle grace of elders like Hank Jones.
 He has toured with bass star Rob Thorsen, as well as playing on recordings by Karin Carson, Christian McBride, and others.

-In September 2011, he earned second place in the prestigious Thelonious Monk Jazz Competition on Monday, pocketing a $10,000 prize.
+In September 2011, he earned second place in the prestigious Thelonious Monk Jazz Competition, pocketing a $10,000 prize.
 “It was definitely a great experience, and I’ve received a lot of opportunities to explore different avenues, whether it’s meeting new people, or opportunities to play with my own band, exploring my own music and arrangements.
 But I will say that the hard work doesn’t stop.
 You have to continue to move forward and, if you want to make anything happen, you have to do it yourself.”

 White is a master at listening and responding in the moment to whoever he shares the stage with.
 Even though he’s developed phenomenal technique, White is more about engaging in a musical conversation that responds to the individuals at hand, both on the bandstand, and in the audience.